Downtown Line

+The line is set to have new stations and extensions in the 2020s and 2030s.
+An infill station initially constructed as part of Stage 2, Hume, began operations in February 2025.
+Stage 3e, a two-station extension consisting of Xilin and Sungei Bedok, is under construction and is scheduled to begin operations from the second half of 2026.
+By 2H 2026, it will be about 45 km long with 37 stations, and will serve more than half a million commuters daily.
+A two-station extension to connect with the North–South Line at Sungei Kadut is also being planned and set to open in 2035.

 History

 Background and inception

 At the official opening of the Dover station on 23 October 2001, then-Minister for Communications and Information Technology Yeo Cheow Tong announced three MRT lines, two of which―the Bukit Timah Line and the northern part of the Eastern Region Line―are part of today's DTL.
 The Bukit Timah Line aimed to alleviate the traffic problems along the Bukit Timah and Dunearn Road corridor, and provide a direct link to the city area for residents in Choa Chu Kang and Bukit Panjang.
-The proposed Eastern Region Line, slated to be a loop in the eastern regions, aimed to relieve the passenger load on the often-congested East West line and benefiting those living in Tampines, Bedok and Marine Parade.
+The proposed Eastern Region Line, slated to be a loop in the eastern regions, aimed to relieve the passenger load on the often-congested East–West Line and benefiting those living in Tampines, Bedok and Marine Parade.

 On 14 June 2005, the Land Transport Authority (LTA) announced the Downtown Extension (renamed to "Downtown Line Stage 1"), which would serve the New Downtown at Marina Bay area, where an integrated resort (Marina Bay Sands) and Singapore's second botanical garden (Gardens by the Bay) were to be located.
-The 3.4 km extension, estimated to cost S$1.4 billion, was initially announced to be part of the Circle line.
+The 3.4 km extension, estimated to cost S$1.4 billion, was initially announced to be part of the Circle Line.
 On 27 April 2007, then Transport Minister Raymond Lim announced that the Downtown Line would be built in three stages stretching 40 km with 33 stations.